- Things to Do

 Bernie is the founder and president of Cape Publishing.

-Bernie lives in Cape May, was educated by Mercy nuns and Christian Brothers in Pittsburgh.
-Eagle scout (1960).
+He lives in Cape May, was educated by Mercy nuns and Christian Brothers in Pittsburgh.
+Eagle Scout (1960).
 First career in Philly.
 Last career in Cape May.
 Grateful for all that life has brought.
 Married fewer times than Larry King, but more than Ronald Reagan.
 Father of seven grown children.
-Most likely to be spotted at the Pilot House, the Mad Batter or Wawa.
+Grandfather of seven growing children.
+Most likely to be spotted at the Brown Room, the Mad Batter or Wawa.

-Michelle was born and raised in South Jersey and now lives in Cape May County.
-As a child she would come to Cape May with her Grandparents on many day trips to Sunset Beach.
-She loves spending her time with family and friends, taking tons of pictures, crafting, and camping.
+Michelle was born and raised in South Jersey.
+As a child she would come to Cape May with her grandparents on many day trips to Sunset Beach.
+She loves spending her time with family and friends, taking tons of pictures, crafting and baking.